Kim Chizevsky-Nicholls

-Kim Chizevsky-Nicholls (born April 23, 1968) is an American professional female bodybuilding champion, fitness, and figure competitor.
+Kimberly "Kim" Ann Chizevsky-Nicholls (born April 23, 1968) is an American professional female bodybuilding champion, fitness, and figure competitor.

 Early life and education

-Kim Chizevsky-Nicholls (born Kim Chizevsky) was born in 1968 in Charleston, Illinois, the elder of two children.
+Kim Chizevsky was born in 1968 in Charleston, Illinois, the elder of two children.
 In 1970, the family moved and raised her in Decatur.
 While attending the E.J.
 Muffley Elementary School, she engaged in sports such as basketball, volleyball and cheerleading.
 While attending the Eisenhower High School, she was a multi-sport star there.
 In addition to participating in volleyball, basketball, and cheerleading, she ran the 100, 400, 800 relay, and mile relay, threw the shot and discus, and did the long jump.
 Upon graduation from high school in 1986, she then attended Southern Illinois University for three years, where she studied legal and medical secretarial services and worked as a paralegal with the law firm Baird, McCarthy and Rowden.
 While in college, she joined the dance squad and participated in aerobics.

 Bodybuilding career

 Amateur

-In 1988, she began dating Chad Nicholls, a bodybuilder who directed her away from being a aerobics instructor and towards bodybuilding, along with becoming her coach and later husband.
+In 1988, she began dating Chad Nicholls, a bodybuilder who directed her away from being an aerobics instructor and towards bodybuilding, along with becoming her coach and later husband.
 After three months under his instructions, Chizevsky-Nicholls, weighing 121 lb at 5 ft 8 in, placed second in the lightheavyweight class in the 1989 NPC Jr. Tri State.
 With the exception of the 1989 NPC Jr. Tri State and 1989 AAU Central USA, Chizevsky-Nicholls would place 1st in every amateur bodybuilding competition she attended.
 Chizevsky-Nicholls earned her pro card by winning the 1992 IFBB North American Championship, competing at 147 lb.

 Professional

-1993-1995
+1993–1995

 In her 1993 pro debut, Chizevsky-Nicholls attended her first pro competition, the Ms. International, which she won.
 In November 1993, she attended her first Ms. Olympia, where she placed fifth.
-At the 1994 Ms. International, she would place fifth.
+At the 1994 Ms. International, she placed fifth.
 In 1995, she placed second at the Ms. International and Ms. Olympia.

-1996-1999
+1996–1999

-In 1996, Chizevsky-Nicholls would win the Ms. International and dethroned the Ms. International champion, Laura Creavalle.
-Also in 1996, she would unseat six-time Ms. Olympia defending champion, Lenda Murray.
-This was the first time a pro female bodybuilder would win both the Ms. International and Ms. Olympia in the same year.
-She would retain her Ms. Olympia title in 1997 against Lenda Murry, who retired afterwards.
+In 1996, Chizevsky-Nicholls won the Ms. International and dethroned the Ms. International champion, Laura Creavalle.
+Also in 1996, she unseated six-time Ms. Olympia defending champion, Lenda Murray.
+This was the first time a pro female bodybuilder won both the Ms. International and Ms. Olympia in the same year.
+She retained her Ms. Olympia title in 1997 against Lenda Murry, who retired afterwards.
 At the 1997 Ms. Olympia, she competed at 157 lb.
-In 1998 and 1999, she would win both Ms. Olympia competitions.
+In 1998 and 1999, she won both Ms. Olympia competitions.